Major histocompatibility complex, class I-related: Cancer

 Since the MR1 molecule is involved in presentation of cancer specific antigens and plays a role in tumor immunosurveillance, it has potential use in immunotherapy.

 Specific clones of MR1 T lymphocytes (MC.7.G5) were able to kill various cancer cells in vivo and in vitro and were inert to noncancerous cells.
 The MR1 expression on cancer cells is basal and appeared to be independent of bacterial load and MR1-ligand binding.
-Interestingly, cancer cell lines lacking a surface expression of MR1 weren't killed by MR1 T lymphocytes.
+Interestingly, cancer cell lines lacking a surface expression of MR1 were not killed by MR1 T lymphocytes.
 Same result was shown in reaction to healthy but stressed or damaged cells, which were unable to activate MR1 T lymphocytes.
 This again suggests that some MR1 T lymphocytes can specifically react to a cancer cell derived ligand presented on the MR1 molecule.

 MAIT cells reactive to bacterial antigens are known as indirect tumor growth promoters with low cytotoxic activity.
 On the contrary, self-reactive MR1-restricted T cells (described above) not only promote inflammation and have much higher cytotoxic activity but also directly recognize tumor antigens presented on MR1 of cancer cells.
 This direct contact results in secretion of apoptosis-inducing factors and in death of a cancer cell.

 Taken together, immune response triggered by MR1-TCR interaction depends on the antigen presented on the MR1 receptor.
 As MAIT cells are enriched in mucosal sites like lungs or intestine, we can more likely expect a bacterial antigen presentation, which results in a different reaction of MAIT cells.
 It is shown that these cells inhibit NK cell and CD8+ T cell effector activity and the production of IFNγ in the response to bacterial antigens presented on MR1.
 As a result, we should be careful when manipulating with MR1 molecule as a therapeutic target.
 On one hand its depletion can prevent unpreferable polarization of immune cells and impaired NK and CD8+ T cells activity.
 On the other hand, as described earlier, cancer cells lacking MR1 had better survival rate as they were not recognized by MR1 T lymphocytes (lower immune surveillance of cancer).
 To make MR1 molecule truly clinically significant we need to get a better understanding of mechanisms and differences in antigen presentation.
 In several studies it has been shown that MR1 uses more than one pathway to capture and traffic metabolite antigen depending on its source.